 ID Policy Paragraph Comment Action Change Required Included NH TC1 Following the examination hearing sessions on the Local Plan, consideration is being given to a Policy Amend Policy TC1 and HD9 to incorporate the ✓ proposed modification to the residential parking standards, which includes the provision of a change new wording re 4+ bedroom homes. minimum of 3 parking spaces for 4+ bedrooms.
 The Steering Group may wish to review criteria 'c)' accordingly.
 NH Imple- It is important to note that whilst the District Council does monitor all planning applications this No Comment noted. ✓ menta-tion is undertaken with a view to collecting data about the type and locations of development that is change Plan taking place across the District.
 The Council welcomes the acknowledgment that the Parish Council will be monitoring the effectiveness of the neighbourhood plan.
 HE General advice given (see separate letter) but includes non-listed heritage assets and Historic Project The identification of non-listed heritage assets ✓ Parks and Gardens. list should be added to the Project List.
-Add list as an Appendix when the plan is reviewed - or now if time allows.
+Add list as an ı Appendix when the plan is reviewed - or now if time allows.
 Policy EH7 will be amended to include non-listed assets.
-Add reference to proposals for the conservation management of historic gardens being 10.1 welcomed.
-JV 12.1 Include reference to S106 and the Project List Para Include reference to S106 and the Project List V VII.
-Annandin Include lists and mans of undesignated buildings and begitness assets.
-Con UE as were all assets change Include lists and mans of underignated buildings KH Appendix Include lists and maps of undesignated buildings and heritage assets.
-See HE comment above Include lists and maps of undesignated buildings and heritage assets in Appendix
+Add reference to proposals for the conservation management of historic gardens being 13.7 12.1 In all of the second to CAOC and the Don't at 11th D welcomed. ✓ JV 12.1 Include reference to S106 and the Project List Para Include reference to S106 and the Project List ' KH Annondiv Include lists and mans of undesignated buildings and begitness assets.
+Con IIE comment above change / КΠ Appendix Include lists and maps of undesignated buildings and heritage assets.
+See HE comment above Include lists and maps of undesignated buildings ' and heritage assets in Appendix